material-motion/material-motion/specifications/runtime.md

 # Motion Runtime

-The system we propose here is an implementation of the [Plan/Fulfillment](../concepts/plan-fulfillment.md) pattern.
+The system we propose here emphasizes a separation of plan from its execution.
 We call it a Motion Runtime.

 New terminology: Transaction, Intention, and Actor.